Fargo. Moorhead. Detroit Lakes. One DWI Defense Firm With Real Credentials.

 Credentials That Make a Difference in DWI Defense

 Ringstrom DeKrey's attorneys hold credentials that are rare in the region.
-Bruce Ringstrom Jr. and Dane DeKrey are two of only a handful of MSBA-certified Criminal Law Specialists in Minnesota and the only ones practicing in the Red River Valley.
+Bruce Ringstrom Jr. and Dane DeKrey are two of only a handful of MSBA-certified Criminal Law Specialists in Minnesota and are the only ones practicing in the Red River Valley.
 That certification requires demonstrated courtroom experience, peer review, and a rigorous examination process.
 It isn't honorary.

 Meet Your DUI/DWI Attorneys